PasamonteG/SQLDI_Install/WMLZ_Deploy.md

 ### Optional for Encryption - Configuring AT-TLS for secure network connections with WMLz

+* Encryption is transparent (by definition) for z/OS applications, so this optional task is independent of WMLZ deployment.
-merge these instructions with my own PAGENT instructions at a later time
+* merge these instructions with my own PAGENT instructions at a later time